larrycai/err-jenkins/README.md

 * Support Jenkins 2.x!
 * Search / List available jobs.
 * List parameters for a given job.
-* Create job (workflow-plugin / pipeline only)
+* Create job (workflow-plugin / pipeline standard and multibranch jobs only)
+* Enable, Disabled and Delete job.
+* Create node (JNLP launcher only).
+* Enable, Disabled and Delete node.
 * Build jobs with or without parameters.
 * Webhook support!
-Send message on build success/failure
+Receive REST calls on build success/failure
 * Tested with freestyle and pipeline (workflow plugin) jobs.
 * Support AUTOINSTALL_DEPS thanks to the `requirements.txt` file.